Wood Floor Cupping and Crowning: Spotting Trouble

 In order to treat those achy wood joints, wood flooring owners should invest in a wood moisture meter.
 It is a tool designed to measure the MC levels in wood flooring usually up to 3/4” deep into the wood.
 Lumber producers and contractors use wood moisture meter products as trade tools when installing wood floors.
 Optimally, wood must reach its equilibrium moisture content (EMC), a point of balance between the MC of the wood and the RH of its ambient environment.
 Mills process lumber to try to reach its EMC target, but installers still need to confirm that the MC of the wood is stable for installation purposes after the manufacturing process.

-Wood flooring owners should also monitor the MC of the wood flooring after installation to remediate any potential future moisture related problems.
+Wood flooring owners should also monitor the MC of the wood flooring after installation to remediate any potential future moisture-related problems.

-What Causes Wood Floors to Cup, Crown, and Buckle?
+What Causes Wood Floors to Cup?

 Crowning is the opposite; the center of a board is higher than its edges.
 Crowning can occur when the surface of the floor encounters moisture or is left in wet or humid conditions for an extended period of time.
 Crowning may also occur due to previous floor cupping problems.
 If the floor is cupped, the floor should be given ample time to dry.
 If the floor is sanded while the boards remain cupped and moisture is still present, the sanding process can sand off the top edges of the board and thus, the edges are lower than the rest of the board when it returns to a normal MC.

 Buckling occurs when wood flooring actually pulls away from its sub-floor, lifting up to several inches in one or more places.
 This is one of the most extreme reactions to moisture that can occur in wood flooring applications.
 Fortunately, this does not happen often.
 The most common reason that buckling occurs is after a floor has been flooded for a period of time.
 Other causes on nailed floors might be insufficient nailing, incorrect nails or incorrect subfloor construction.
-On glued floors, use of incorrect or insufficient mastics to an inadequate mastic transfer, a subfloor separation or a subfloor contamination can cause buckling.
+On glued floors, the use of incorrect or insufficient mastics to an inadequate mastic transfer, a subfloor separation or subfloor contamination can cause buckling.

 Any MC imbalance creates possible problems in all wood.
 With a wood moisture meter, flooring owners may find MC problems in time to pre-empt flooring problems or failures.